-As of today, we are still happily married, active in the church, and have given our testimony several times.
+As of today, we are still happily married, attending Holy Covenant United Church of Christ, and have given our testimony several times.
 Joy is currently attending Gordon Conwell in the Master of Divinity program.
 We are currently reaching out to those in prison and others who are considered the “least of these,” including witnessing to those who were involved in the occult with us.

 Now, we want to share our story about our past to show that God can forgive anyone, as well as the dangers of getting involved in the new age and occult.
 What started out as what seemed harmless New Age religion led us to dealing with demons and Satan.
 The new age is just a politically correct term for the occult.
 We hope that others involved in the occult and Satanism will find their way to this site and read our story.
 God did not pull us out of this darkness so we could be silent and continue on as normal.
 It was His Grace that got us out, so as painful as this story is, we must tell it.
 As much as we want to forget and just move on, God deserves more than that.

 Our story is a powerful testimony that the blood of Christ was shed for all of us, and that through Him, we are all forgiven no matter what we have done.
 Please feel free to share our story and contact us if you or someone you know needs helping getting out of the occult.
 We are more than happy to share our testimony with anyone.